 They could still use a point guard (D’Angelo Russell speculation will only increase), but their auxiliary talent is better than expected.
 Andrew Wiggins is still scoring points, though his shooting (47.2 effective field goal percentage) remains unideal.
 Robert Covington is a nice player to have around.

 Josh Okogie is a good time.
 His defensive rating is an impressive 88.1 in five games.
 Okogie’s length and quickness envelop perimeter wings, and he covers gaps quickly.
 On offense, he drives with ferocity when he sees a sliver of space.

 The race for the three free spots will likely come down to the Mavs, Spurs, and T-Wolves, unless the Suns keep surprising.
 The trio of the Thunder, Kings, and Pelicans face an uphill climb, given their rocky starts.
 New Orleans could make a run when Zion Williamson comes back.
 Sacramento are clearly missing Marvin Bagley III, and they have to find a way to get back to what they were doing last year.
 OKC are longshots, though Shai Gilgeous-Alexander has played well.
-With stumped app you can follow along with all these teams, and many more from all kinds of other sports!

 It could be really interesting to see the Doncic Mavs challenge one of the LA teams in the first round of the playoffs.
 The lower-tier West teams can thank the Warriors for the opportunity.